Ziya-As/PostgreSQL/postgreSQL.md

 PostgreSQL does not allow you to use the same table multiple times within the same SQL statement.
 If you do so, PostgreSQL will issue a syntax error.
 To use the same table multiple times within a statement, you must assign the table different aliases.
 In this case, PostgreSQL will treat these aliases as separate tables.

-Here’s the syntax of a self-join:
+Here’s an example of a self-join:

 ```sql
 SELECT